19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Miscellaneous matters

-27I\.—(1) Any obligation of a member of the Fund to set aside any amount under section 15 or 16, or under any condition referred to in section 27(2)(b) or (3), shall not be affected by —
+27I\.—(1) Any obligation of a member of the Fund to set aside any amount under section 15, or under any condition referred to in section 27(2)(b) or (3), shall not be affected by —

 (a) any transfer or payment of any money standing to the credit of the member under section 27B(1), (2) or (3);